MAKE-UP FOR WEDDINGS

 - Never wear one shade of eye shadow from your eyelashes up to your eyebrows.
 You need to use light and dark shades in the correct place to create a more youthful appearance around the eyes.
 If you visit my make-up website and order your own personal make-up analysis - I will provide you with video clips to watch and a printable eye shadow application chart that is best suited to your eyes.

 - Using matte eye shadows through the crease of your eyes creates a better illusion on maturing eyes.
 Shimmery eye shadow draws attention to fine lines on the eyes.
 If there is any puffiness - it will also be exaggerated by using shimmer through the crease of the eyes.

 - On younger eyes, fashionable colours and trendy applications look fun, but on ageing eyes, very colourful shadows or high shine shadows look out of place and make the eyes look older.

 Don't hide behind your make-up.
 Wedding guests should see you before they see your make-up.

 Your on-line make-up artist.

-To read more information on applying your new look visit my make-up website.
-You will find detailed notes and images on wedding make-up.
+To read more information on bridal hair styles visit Debbie’s make-up website http://www.realwomenmakeup.com you will find detailed notes and images on wedding hair and make-up.

 For DIY brides, this personalised make-up service is all that you'll need.